 When preparing an Adjustment of Status application it’s also necessary to list your children on Form I-485, Application to Register Permanent Residence or Adjust Status.

 But each child will need to have a separate I-485 application if they are immigrating with you.
-Even if the child was listed as a derivative applicant on an approved I-130 or I-140 petition, each applicant for permanent residence (green card) must file a separate Form I-485, Application to Adjust Status.
+Even if the child was listed as a derivative applicant on an approved visa petition (such as Form I-130 or Form I-140), each applicant for permanent residence (green card) must file a separate Form I-485, Application to Adjust Status.

 Children on Your Form I-485 Application